 The tennis courts and tennis equipment are free of charge, as is the shuffle board and fitness room.
 Children’s activities, such as crafts and games, take place in-season in a big tent next to the pool compound and are free to guests.
 An excellent restaurant serves breakfast, lunch and dinner, and kids under 5 eat free from the buffet with a paying adult.
 There’s also an attractive cocktail lounge.

-Most importantly, there is no resort fee, no parking fee, and no extra charge for shady cabanas on the private beach – it’s first-come first-served.
+Most importantly, the resort fee covers parking, the shady cabanas on the private beach -– it’s first-come first-served and much more.
 Wi-fi is complimentary.

 Bahia Resort Guest Rooms